H4CKY54CK/h4cky54ck.github.io/index.md

 Some people are not comfortable with downloading extra packages to accomplish a task that can be done without them.
 But if you would like to take the more challenging path, then I won't stop you.
 I'll even help you.
 But first, I'll explain the easiest method, by far.
 Skip this section if you are in the "I like to make my life more difficult because I, myself, am difficult" category.

-#### Duplicate the Build System
+# Instructions

-Firstly, we need a package from Package Control, called PackageResourceViewer.
-Once downloaded, open the command palette again, and start typing `extract`.
+Firstly, we need a package from Sublime's Package Control, called PackageResourceViewer.
+Once installed, open the command palette, and start typing `extract`.
 You should see `PackageResourceViewer - Extract Package`.
 Click on it.
 Find your package within this list.
-We'll be using Python, and so that's what I'll be referring to from now on.
+We'll be using `Python`/`Python 3`, and so that's what I'll be referring to from now on (instead of another language).
 Extract it.
 Once finished, go to `Preferences -> Browse Packages`.
-Find `Python`.
+Find `Python` or `Python 3`.
 Enter that folder.
-Find `Python.sublime-build`.
+Now find the file `Python.sublime-build` (or `Python 3.sublime-build` I suppose, if you're on linux).
 Either right click and open with ST3, or click and drag it into an open ST3 editor.

 As a precaution, let's do a quick `Save As...` (CTRL + SHIFT + S), give it a different name, and save it under your `User` packages folder.
 You may have to go up into the parent folder to find it.
-I'll save mine as `SuperPython.sublime-build`. _Now_ let's do our editing, since we can't accidentally overwrite the default one.
+I'll save mine as `SuperPython.sublime-build`. _Now_ let's do our editing, seeing as we can no longer accidentally overwrite the default one.

 The _only_ things we need to do here, is add a build "variant".
-There's already one here, which we'll use as a template.
 Here's what my build system looks like (DON'T change yours if it doesn't look the same.
 YOUR build system will ALREADY be correct for YOUR system.
 MINE is correct for MY system.
 I hope I've made that sufficiently clear.)

+**(Windows)**

 ```python
 {
     "shell_cmd": "python -u \"$file\"",
     "file_regex": "^[ ]*File \"(...*?)\", line ([0-9]*)",